logo

 How to extend a lease or buy your freehold when your freeholder is missing

-The answer, which a surprising number of leaseholders, estate agents and solicitors alike are all unaware of, is the Vesting Order.
+The answer, which a surprising number of leaseholders, estate agents and solicitors alike are all unaware of, is the Vesting Order, which we explain in more detail below.

 Click here to read more about Lease Enfranchisement and Lease Extension